Catrionamcd/DolFin-Surf-Shop/README.md

 7. Shopper - View all products that are available on the site.
 8. Shopper - View an individual product details, get a more detailed description, product size, colour depending on the type of product.
 8. Shopper	- View commonly purchased product or products with the product on view.
-See other product or products that were bought along with the product thatthe shopper is currently viewing.
+See other product or products that were bought along with the product that the shopper is currently viewing.
 10. Shopper - View running total of items and total cost in shopping bag.

 ### Epic - Filter,  Sort and Search